 If you’ve been living with a lack of methylation in your system for some time whatever the cause it’s possible that when you first start supplementing methylfolate and other methyl donors (B6, B12, choline, TMG) you may experience what is called a healing crisis i.e. an initial worsening of your symptoms.
-Imagine there being a backlog of all the processes in the body that require L-methylfolate in every cell of the body and this backlog suddenly getting cleared en masse, the result can sometimes be a toxic sick feeling.
-If this happens to you simply stop or reduce the prescription for a few days and allow the symptoms to subside before restarting the protocol.
+Imagine there being a backlog of the processes in the body that require L-methylfolate in every cell of the body and this backlog suddenly getting cleared en masse, the result can sometimes be a toxic sick feeling.
+If this happens to you simply stop or reduce the prescription for a few days and allow the symptoms to subside before resuming the protocol.

 Compensate for the MTHFR Gene Mutation

 Diet for MTHFR Gene MutationYou must avoid flour and flour products unless you can be sure that they were made with flour that was not fortified with synthetic folic acid, you can for example continue to eat rice or source and fortified flour and make your own flour based products.